-For the accommodation-based service, the contract fees pay for the cost of support only, not property/rental costs.
+For the accommodation-based service, the Council pays providers for the cost of support only, not property/rental costs.
 All rental costs, including housing management, are paid via Housing Benefit claims payable by the relevant Local Housing Authority (LHA) and/or customer contributions where applicable.

-Services are currently provided to customers for up to 2 years for accommodation-based support; up to 2 years for floating support for people aged 16-25 and 1 year for floating support services for people aged 25+.
+Services are currently provided to customers for up to 2 years for accommodation-based support; up to 2 years for floating support for people aged 16-25 and 1 year for floating support services for people with disabilities aged 16+ years and for adults aged 25+ years.